Devtown-India/OneShotLearning-with-Siamese-character_classification/README.md

 ### Aug 20
 Deployment of flask

-###aug 22
+### Aug 22
-app sucessfully working on local system ,getting issue at cloud deployments.
+app sucessfully working on local system

+### Aug 23
+For Heoku im getting R14 memory issue ,so i tried with Pivotal cloud foundry (its providing 2.5gb space free) but im getting error at  the time of webcam.